Mildred Lillie: Career

-Lillie's candidacy for the seat ran into trouble when Professor Laurence Tribe of Harvard Law School submitted a memorandum that criticized Lillie's qualifications with regard to judicial opinions that were overturned by the California Supreme Court.
+Lillie's candidacy for the seat ran into trouble when professor Laurence Tribe of Harvard Law School submitted a memorandum that criticized Lillie's qualifications with regard to judicial opinions that were overturned by the California Supreme Court.
 In a 2009 interview at the Miller Center for Public Affairs Tribe repeated his criticism saying that she was "both right wing and stupid" and that she had written seven opinions that were reversed by the California Supreme Court.
 Assistant Attorney General William H. Rehnquist, who became the eventual nominee and, later Chief Justice, defended Lillie in a memo.
 He wrote that of 1,160 opinions written by Lillie, only 69 were reviewed by the higher courts.
 He noted that 38 of her opinions were reversed, which was consistent with reversal rates in California.
-In a final blow to her hopes of nomination, the American Bar Association voted 11-1 that she was unqualified to serve on the court.
-Nixon also learned that the Senate might not confirm both Lillie and Friday.
+In a final blow to her hopes of nomination, the American Bar Association voted 11–1 that she was unqualified to serve on the court.
+Nixon also learned that the Senate might confirm neither Lillie nor Friday.
 In response, he nominated Lewis Powell and Rehnquist to the court.

 In his book The Rehnquist Choice: The Untold Story of the Nixon Appointment that Redefined the Supreme Court, former White House Counsel John Dean noted that he had compared the qualifications of Lillie to Justice Sandra Day O'Connor and found Lillie to be at least as qualified if not more so.
 Dean also said that the greatest opposition to Lillie came from Chief Justice Warren E. Burger who was opposed to the idea of a woman on the court.
 Dean indicated that Burger threatened to resign over the nomination.

 Lillie continued to serve on the Appeals Court until her death in 2002.
 At the time of her death, she was on the ballot for judicial retention.
-Mildred Lillie died on October 27, 2002 at the age of 87.
+Mildred Lillie died on October 27, 2002, at the age of 87.
 She was reportedly suffering from cancer.